Consider joining “Pathways Through Burnout”: a cohort experience to reflect, realign, and build supportive practices for navigating burnout.

 - Would you like to be living differently than you are now—with more purpose, intentionality, and commitment?

-These are some of the reasons you might consider the cohort experience.
+These are some of the reasons we might work together.
 We imagine many more, too!
 Reach out with any questions about whether this offering is for you.

 Why pathways through burnout?